 It’s a little embarrassing to be naked in the presence of others at your travel destination, but let’s take a step forward with a strong feeling of experiencing culture.

-④ Things to bring to the bathroom
+What to take to the bathroom

 All you need to bring to the bathroom is shampoo and body soap.
 These may have been placed from the beginning, but it is good to bring them with you.

 First of all, you need to wash your body using the uniquely shaped chair and bucket at the entrance of the bathroom.
 You should look around to see how to use it.

 After washing, take a bath.
 There are various bathrooms depending on the sento you went to, so you should try it.